 Check out more programs in our curriculum guides: Grades K-2 | Grades 2-4 | Grades 4-6

-Middle school is a terrific time for students to begin coding because they already know about technology.
-Why not introduce how they can contribute to their technologically advanced world?
+Middle school is a terrific time for students to begin coding because they already are experienced with technology.
+Why not introduce how they can contribute to a technologically advanced world?
+Or talk about how they can build something of their own?
 Find out which key coding ideas your child should learn, what they can create, and how they can learn how to program at home!

 What’s helpful for kids grades 6-8 to learn for programming

 Students at this age are capable of creating more complex games, animations, and stories with code, but to do so, they need some knowledge to apply this extra step.
 Students will cover the same information elementary students do when beginning to code, like learning about algorithms.
-However, students need to build their understanding of algorithms at this age.
+However, topics may move faster or go more in depth at this age.
+Read more below

 Key Concepts and Ideas: